-the new carbon footprint accounts the reduction of CO2 emissions.
+Donnafugata is becoming more and more sustainable.
+The carbon footprint certifies the reduction of CO2 emissions.

-Good agricultural practices, biodiversity and clean energy: the Sicilian wine estate's commitment to an impressive balance between quality and sustainability, from the vineyard to the winery.
+Good agricultural practices, biodiversity, clean energy and carbon footprint testify the Sicilian wine estate's commitment to an impressive balance between quality and sustainability, from the vineyard to the winery.